Dorothy Hester Stenzel: Childhood

-Pilot Training
+Pilot training

 A week before Stenzel turned seventeen, she learned that she could get a plane ride near the Swan Island Municipal Airport in Portland.
 She took a street car into Portland, then walked to a small airport "just south of Swan Island".
 As she neared the airport, she began to run, afraid that "they were either going to crack up or run out of gas before I could get there."
 She loved her plane ride, and remarked to the pilot, "If I was a boy, I'd certainly learn to fly!"
 The pilot encouraged her to sign up for lessons, but the cost was prohibitively high.
 To start flying lessons, which cost 25 dollars an hour (equivalent to $ today.), she would first have to pass a 250-dollar flight school ground course.

 Stenzel learned that she could make 100 dollars by making a parachute jump, and asked Tex Rankin, head of the Rankin Flying School, if he would take her up.
 After he declined, she found another pilot to carry her at an airshow in Medford, Oregon.
 She was initially too frightened to jump and clung tightly to the wing of the plane.
 After circling the jump site four times, Stenzel fell at last.
 She believed the pilot had hit her hands with a fire extinguisher to get her loose.
 Though she had been terrified before the jump, Stenzel recalled decades later that she had loved drifting down to earth.
-However, when the incident was just two years behind her, she said that "I'll never do another one unless I have to."
+However, when the incident was just two years behind her, she said "I'll never do another one unless I have to."

 When Rankin heard the story, he offered Stenzel four more parachuting jobs, which gave her enough money to enroll in the ground course.
 However, when she graduated from the class, she discovered Rankin's mixed opinion of female aviators.
 "He mentioned all the things the boys could do," she said, "and then he looked at me sitting in the front row and said, 'Oh, and the girls can work in the office.'"

 Stenzel challenged him to ride alongside her and, in her words, "pick holes in my flying."
 Rankin was impressed by her performance and began teaching her stunts.
-She took lessons on weekends and after working eight-hour shifts as inspector at a wool mill.
+She took lessons on weekends and after working eight-hour shifts as an inspector at a wool mill.
 According to Rankin, Stenzel spent her little remaining time "learning everything she could about airplanes, reading books, working on airplanes and motors".
 One of her fellow students was Robert Dent Hofer, whom she later married.